ihor/react-styled-floating-label/README.md

 `;
 ```

-To style the placeholder use standard CSS properties with the "--placeholder-" prefix:
+To style placeholder use standard CSS properties with the "--placeholder-" prefix:

 ```jsx
 const BlueFloatingLabelWithBoldPlaceholder = styled(BlueFloatingLabel)`